BRAD-BIT/Search-Engine/README.md

 # Search-Engine
-Search Engin Using BFS Crawling and Inverted index For Indexing And LDA for ranking
+Search Engin Using BFS For Crawling and Inverted index For Indexing And LDA for ranking